Rhino Commands

 The ApeScaleToUnits solves an issue, when a document unit is changed and the geometry is NOT scaled accordingly.
 (If you click "No" in the dialog below).

-Then there is a mismatch between the size of Adaptive Parts the actual size of the object.
-It will resize the object to fit the new selected unit system.
+Then there is a mismatch between the size of Adaptive Parts and the actual size of the object.
+It will resize the object to fit the newly selected unit system.

 Example: If an Adaptive Part Block is baked with Millimeters as units, and then change the document units to meters, the block should be scaled by 0.001.
-Otherwise the panel will not show the "usual" controls, but it will how a message "This Adaptive Part Element's scale hasn't been updated" and there will also be a button called "Update Scale".
-You can either click this button, or run the command apeScaleToUnits to update the scale of block to match the current unit system.
+Otherwise, the panel will not show the "usual" controls, but it will show this message "This Adaptive Part Element's scale hasn't been updated" and there will also be a button called "Update Scale".
+You can either click this button or run the command apeScaleToUnits to update the scale of the block to match the current unit system.
 If the scale is up to date already, the command does nothing.

 ApeShowPanel